tonetheman/js13k_2022/readme.md

 - MUST: need an instruction/setup screen
     - shows until user hits space bar
     - STARTED

+- MUST: need scrolling backgrounds
+    - MAKE THESE IN CODE
+    - not enough room

+- MUST: bring bad guys further onto screen

+- MUST: slow down rockets a bit?

+- MUST: need graphics for rockets?
+    - if not i need particles at least i think?

 - MUST: need an end of game screen
     - this could just be a dialog?